-Statutes have not been finalized by the CCRC or received final approval from the CCRC's Advisory Group.
+- (b) Second degree.
+An actor commits second degree criminal abuse of a vulnerable adult or elderly person when the actor: - (1) Is reckless as to the fact that: - (A) The actor has a responsibility under civil law for the health, welfare, or supervision of the complainant; and - (B) The complainant is a vulnerable adult or elderly person; and - (2) Causes significant bodily injury to the complainant. - (c) Third degree.
+An actor commits third degree criminal abuse of a vulnerable adult or elderly person when the actor: - (1) Is reckless as to the fact that: - (A) The actor has a responsibility under civil law for the health, welfare, or supervision of the complainant; and - (B) The complainant is a vulnerable adult or elderly person; and - (2) Either: - (A) Causes serious mental injury to the complainant; or - (B) In fact, commits a predicate offense against persons against the complainant. - (d) Exclusion from liability.
+An actor does not commit an offense under this section when, in fact, the actor's conduct is specifically permitted by a District statute or regulation. - (e) Defenses. - (1) It is a defense to liability under subparagraph (a)(2)(B) of this section that, in fact: - (A) The injury is caused by: - (i) A lawful cosmetic or medical procedure; or - (ii) An omission; - (B) The actor is not a person with legal authority over the complainant; and - (C) The actor reasonably believes that the complainant, or a person with legal authority over the complainant acting consistent with that authority, gives effective consent to the actor to cause the injury or engage in the omission that causes the injury. - (2) It is a defense to liability under subsection (b) and subsection (c) of this section that, in fact: - (A) The actor is not a person with legal authority over the complainant; and - (B) The actor reasonably believes that the complainant, or a person with legal authority over the complainant acting consistent with that authority, gives effective consent to the actor to: - (i) Cause the injury; - (ii) Engage in the omission that causes the injury; or - (iii)Engage in a lawful sport, occupation, or other concerted activity, and the actor's infliction of the injury is a reasonably foreseeable hazard of that activity. - (f) Penalties.

-- (B) Recklessly causes serious bodily injury to the complainant. - (b) Second degree.
-A person commits second degree criminal abuse of a vulnerable adult or elderly person when that person: - (1) Reckless as to the fact that he or she has a responsibility under civil law for the health, welfare, or supervision of the complainant who is a vulnerable adult or elderly person; - (2) Either: - (A) Causes serious mental injury to the complainant; or - (B) Causes significant bodily injury to the complainant. - (c) Third degree.
-A person commits third degree criminal abuse of a vulnerable adult or elderly person when that person: - (1) Reckless as to the fact that he or she has a responsibility under civil law for the health, welfare, or supervision of the complainant who is a vulnerable adult or elderly person; - (2) In fact, commits against the complainant: sixth degree assault under RCC § 22E-1202(f); menacing under RCC § 22E-1203; criminal threats under RCC § 22E-1204; offensive physical contact under RCC § 22E-1205; criminal restraint under RCC § 22E-1404; stalking under RCC § 22E-1801; or electronic stalking under RCC § 22E-1802. - (d) Defenses.
-It is a defense to liability under this section that, in fact: - (1) The actor has the complainant's effective consent to the conduct charged to constitute the offense, or the actor reasonably believes that the actor has the complainant's effective consent to the conduct charged to constitute the offense; and - (2) The conduct charged to constitute the offense is the administration of, or allowing the administration of, religious prayer alone, in lieu of medical treatment which the actor otherwise has a responsibility, under civil law, to provide or allow. - (e) Penalties. - (1) First degree criminal abuse of a vulnerable adult or elderly person is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree criminal abuse of a vulnerable adult or elderly person is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (3) Third degree criminal abuse of a vulnerable adult or elderly person is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (f) Definitions.
-The terms "purposely," and "reckless" have the meanings specified in RCC § 22E-206; and the terms "actor," "bodily injury," "complainant," "effective consent," "elderly person," "serious bodily injury," "serious mental injury," "significant bodily injury," and "vulnerable adult" have the meanings specified in RCC § 22E-701.
+- (1) First degree criminal abuse of a vulnerable adult or elderly person is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree criminal abuse of a vulnerable adult or elderly person is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (3) Third degree criminal abuse of a vulnerable adult or elderly person is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (g) Definitions. - (1) The terms "purposely" and "reckless" have the meanings specified in RCC § 22E-206; the term "in fact" has the meaning specified in RCC § 22E-207; and the terms "actor," "complainant," "effective consent," "elderly person," "omission," "person with legal authority over the complainant," "serious bodily injury," "serious mental injury," "significant bodily injury," and "vulnerable adult" have the meanings specified in RCC § 22E-701. - (2) In this section, the term "predicate offense against persons" means: - (A) Fourth Degree Assault under RCC § 22E-1202(d); - (B) Criminal Threats under RCC § 22E-1204; - (C) Offensive Physical Contact under RCC § 22E-1205; - (D) Criminal Restraint under RCC § 22E-1404; - (E) Stalking under RCC § 22E-1801; or - (F) Electronic Stalking under RCC § 22E-1802.